-She is also the author of the roman à clef, LOST IN MANHATTAN.
+She is a contributing author to Alisha Gaddis' WOMEN'S COMEDIC MONOLOGUES THAT ARE ACTUALLY FUNNY (Applause Books, July 2014) and TEEN GIRLS' COMEDIC MONOLOGUES THAT ARE ACTUALLY FUNNY (Applause Books, Dec 2015), and is also the author of LOST IN MANHATTAN, a roman à clef.
 Her novel has been called "Zippy and laugh-out-loud hilarious," by Tish Cohen (Author of TOWN HOUSE), and "a winner" by the legendary Pete Noyes (author of The Real L.A.
 Confidential, and Emmy and Peabody winning journalist).

 Originally from Coos Bay, Oregon, Moreen studied creative writing and film production at USC and Syracuse University, acting at the Beverly Hills Playhouse, improv at The Groundlings, and pattern-making at the Fashion Institute of Technology.
 After eight years in Manhattan, and working in the trenches of William Morris Agency, ICM, and Oxygen and designing and writing about fashion, Moreen lives in Los Angeles for the third time, the charm, where she is currently director of development for Outpost Entertainment, an ITV company.
 Email her night and day at firstname.lastname@example.org.